-The following usage rules and semantic restrictions shall be applied to analog identifiers referred hierarchically using an out of module reference (OOMR) in a mixed signal module:
+The following usage rules and semantic restrictions shall be applied to analog identifiers referred hierarchically using an out-of-module reference (OOMR) in a mixed signal module:

-- Potential and flow access for named branches can be done hierarchically. - Potential access for unnamed branches can be done hierarchically, however the nets shall belong to the same domain, otherwise it shall be an error. - Hierarchical reference of an implicit net is allowed when the referenced net is first coerced to a specific discipline. - Access of parameters can be done hierarchically.
-However, parameter declaration statements shall not make out of module references (e.g., for setting default values). - Analog user defined functions can be accessed hierarchically. - It shall be an error to access analog variables hierarchically. - It shall be an error to access the flow of an unnamed hierarchical branch. - It shall be an error to hierarchically reference port branches. - It shall be an error to have potential and flow contributions to named or unnamed branches hierarchically. - It shall be an error to assign to a variable using hierarchical notation.
+- Potential and flow access for named and unnamed branches (including port branches) can be done hierarchically. - Hierarchical reference of an implicit net is allowed when the referenced net is first coerced to a specific discipline. - Access of parameters can be done hierarchically.
+However, parameter declaration statements shall not make out-of-module references (e.g., for setting default values). - Analog user defined functions can be accessed hierarchically. - It shall be an error to access analog variables hierarchically. - Potential and flow contributions to named and unnamed branches can be done hierarchically.

+- It shall be an error to assign to an analog variable using hierarchical notation.